Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 A town came into view at the foot of the mountain

-The express train eventually arrives at a town at the foot of the mountain, presumably the town of Morioka
+The express train eventually arrives at a town at the foot of the mountain.
+This isMoriokalikely the city of

 The distance from Sendai Station to Morioka Station is 183.5 km, and according to the timetable at the time, the arrival time of "Hatsukari 3" at Morioka Station was 14:54, so the journey time from Sendai Station was 2 hours and 4 minutes